iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 Here's the twist: it totally can.
 GPT-4 is completely capable of generating this converstation.
 Here I use this prompt:

 > A shark and an octopus are arguing over which one of them evolved from dinosaurs.
 Can you generate a script where they take turns arguing, and each speaks at least 5 times?
-It can be a funny script, but one that ends at a reasonable conclusion.

 And it generates this conversation, which I'll display as a chat.
 Feel free to skim it, since you'll get the idea after a few back-and-forths.